nus-cs2103-AY2324S2/ip/docs/README.md

 1. ...
 ```
 ## Finding tasks
-Lists tasks with keyword in the task description.
+Lists all tasks with keyword in the task description.

 Command Format: `find KEYWORD`